 First, the American Revolution secured the independence of the United States from the dominion of Great Britain and separated it from the British Empire.
 While it is altogether possible that the thirteen colonies would have become independent during the nineteenth or twentieth century, as other British colonies did, the resulting nation would certainly have been very different than the one that emerged, independent, from the Revolutionary War.
 The United States was the first nation in modern times to achieve its independence in a national war of liberation and the first to explain its reasons and its aims in a declaration of independence, a model adopted by national liberation movements in dozens of countries over the last 250 years.

-Our independence, our republic, our national identity, and our commitment to the high ideals that form the basis of our political order are not simply the consequences of the Revolution, to be embalmed in our history books.
-They are living legacies of the Revolution, more important now, as we face the challenges of a world demanding change, than ever before.
+Our independence, our republic, our national identity and our commitment to the high ideals that form the basis of our political order are not simply the consequences of the Revolution, to be embalmed in our history books.
+They are living legacies of the Revolution, more important now as we face the challenges of the modern world than ever before.
 Without understanding them, we find our history incomprehensible, our present confused, and our future dark.
-Understanding them, we recognize our common origins, appreciate our present challenges, and can advocate successfully for the revolutionary ideals that are the only foundation for the future happiness of the world.
+Understanding them, we recognize our common origins, appreciate our present challenges, and can advocate successfully for the Revolutionary ideals that are the only foundation for the future happiness of the world.

 Above: Detail of Liberty by an unidentified American artist, ca. 1800-1820, National Gallery of Art.